 The ingredients to build a solid tower of blocks are; patience, process, and blocks with good dimensions.
 Blocks with good dimensions are created by going through the process of a decision from A to Z, no matter how small or how big.
 Both going through the process and building a solid tower take patience.

-A decision to start a process can be as small as making a cup of coffee, building a house or dealing with your childhood trauma.
-If you don’t go fully through the process the block won’t come out perfectly square.
+A decision to start a process can be as small as making a cup of coffee, building a house, or dealing with your childhood trauma.
+If you don’t go fully through the process, the block won’t come out perfectly square.
 It might have a round edge to it or be a triangle, which makes it harder to stacks one block on another.
 Sure, you can add a defect block here and there in the stack, but when there are too many, the tower will be unstable, and just a tiny vibration will drop the thing to its feet.

 Towers of blocks collapsing is a common thing nowadays because let’s be honest; who still has the time, or better yet the patience, to go through a process from A to Z?
-There’s just too much going on and we don’t want to miss a thing.
+There’s just too much going on, and we don’t want to miss a thing.

 Enter FOMO: The fear of missing out.
 This is actually a real thing, especially for the younger generations.
 We want to keep up with everything that’s going on, we want to jump on the hype, don’t want to miss a beat, we want to be where it’s happening, and so patience is non-existent.

 Buzzwords nowadays are motivation and passion.
-And, of course, these are very important parts.
+And, of course, these are essential parts.
 But, this is built on the premise that a tower of blocks is built in a straight line up.
 It’s the hustler’s way, the popular way, the way of burnouts.
 No matter how passionate and motivated you are, it’s impossible to keep up with everything that’s going on.